Dayler011011/pyscript/docs/index.md

 # PyScript

-Welcome to the PyScript documentation!
+Kosomk to the PyScript documentation!

 PyScript provides a way for you to run Python code directly in your browser, giving anyone the ability to program without infrastructure barriers.
 Add an interactive